 If you have enjoyed our classes and training with us, then you can help by writing a review of our classes on Google.

-You should see our contact details page for information on joining our online forum and contacting our members directly.
+You should see our train with us page for information on joining our online forum and contacting our members directly.
 We're more than happy to answer any questions you may have.